Yarkon National Park – Yarkon Springs Compound – Visitors Guide

 Offers:

 Yarkon National Park has two compounds with two separate entrances.
-I marked both regions on the map above.
-You can also see them on the following map.
+I marked both regions on the map above, and you can also see them on the following map.

 Note: you can click on the map to enlarge it.

 On the right side of the map, you can find Tel Afek.
-You will see Antipatris Fort, the British water pumping station, the artificial lake, paddling pools, and other points of interest in this area.
+You will see Antipatris Fort, the British water pumping station, the artificial lake, paddling pools, and other points of interest.

 And on the left side of the map, you can find the Yarkon Springs area.
 You can walk along the Yarkon River in this region and see the Yarkon bream pool, Al-Mir flour mill, and several other places.
 Also, the camping area is situated in the Yarkon Springs area.

-There are several optional hikes.
+There are several options for hikes.
 The first two options would be a short hike in each area (about half an hour to an hour).
 You can also extend these hikes by visiting the Water-Lilly Ponds in the middle of the map (marked as #6 on the map above).
-Then a typical hike will take about one and a half to two hours.
+Then, a typical hike will take about one and a half to two hours.
 And the longest walk includes visiting both areas.
 If you have a car parked in each region, it will take about two hours.
-Otherwise, you will have to return to the initial point, which means four hour-long walk.
+Otherwise, you must return to the initial point, a four-hour walk.

-Note: sometimes, the gates which allow hiking from one park’s compound to another are closed.
-Thus if you plan to walk from one area to the other, contact the Israel Nature and Parks Authority in advance.
+Note: sometimes, the gates that allow hiking from one park’s compound to another are closed.
+Thus, if you plan to walk from one area to another, contact the Israel Nature and Parks Authority in advance.

 Directions